What is CRM

 What I Use

-I use Trello + Streak + Acuity.* Trello houses all my checklists/documentation, files related to clients, and tracking them through the work process.
-I use Streak to keep my client emails/communications organized with Google Mail.
+I use Trello + Zapier + Acuity.* Trello houses all my checklists/documentation, files related to clients, and tracking them through the work process.
 Acuity handles scheduling and payment.
-The great thing about Trello + Streak is that it’s free 🙂

 These are just a few options, so you have an idea of what’s out there.
 Of course, there are tons more.
 Don’t get overwhelmed by the technology or picking a system, start with figuring out your process and move forward from there.

-*The Trello and Acuity links are referral links where I get a free service if used.
+*The Trello, Acuity, and Dubsado links are referral links where I get a free service if used.